Old Nauvoo Burial Grounds, Nauvoo, IL

-Here, a monument now exists sculpted by LDS artist Dee Jay Bawden which states, “This memorial shows a pioneer family mourning the loss of a child they have just laid to rest.
+On the grounds is a monument sculpted by LDS artist Dee Jay Bawden.
+It states: “This memorial shows a pioneer family mourning the loss of a child they have just laid to rest.
 It honors valiant saints, who lived and died in Nauvoo, particularly during the 1839-1846 period.
 Many of those buried here are children.”
 The monument also displays a quote from the Prophet Joseph Smith which reads, “The place where a man is buried is sacred to me.”2

-Since most of the graves cannot be identified, a kiosk has been built there which lists the names of those people who died while living in Nauvoo.
+Since most of the graves cannot be identified, a kiosk was built listing the names of those who died while residing at Nauvoo.
+That kiosk was destroyed by a weather event ca. 2020.
 The cemetery is located approximately two miles east of Nauvoo.

 1 “Nauvoo Restoration Now Complete; ‘Hallowed’ Burial Ground Dedicated,” LDS Church News, October 14, 1989.